padawin/site/src/home.md

 ## About me

 <p>
-My name is Ghislain Rodrigues, software engineer currently based in London, UK.
+My name is Ghislain Rodrigues, software engineer currently based in Berlin, Germany.
 I love to code, as part of my job as well as a hobby.
-When I don't code, I like to <a target="_blank" href="https://travels.ghislain-rodrigues.fr">travel and take photos</a>, read, build Lego, meet up with friends and cook.
+When I don't code, I like to <a target="_blank" href="https://travels.ghislain-rodrigues.fr">travel and take photos</a>,
+<a target="_blank" href="https://recipes.ghislain-rodrigues.fr">cook</a>,
+read, build Lego, meet up with friends.
 </p>

 <p>